-Mr. Renaud joined Bruyère’s Board of Directors in September 2016.
-He chairs the organization’s Audit and Resource Management Committee.
+Geoff Publow joined the Bruyère Board of Directors in 2020.
+He is Treasurer and Chair of the organization’s Audit and Resource Management Committee.

 Mr. Renaud is a CPA, CA with approximately 20 years of experience in providing assurance and advisory services to a wide range of organizations.
 Since 2008, Mr. Renaud is a partner with the firm of Marcil Lavallée, a leading independent firm of Chartered Professional Accountants in the National Capital Region.
 He offers his clients a wide range of services, from risk assessment and assurance services to tax and financial consultations.
 In his role as external auditor, he has also been involved with numerous boards of directors and committees of various organizations.

 Mr. Renaud is president of the firm’s Board of Partners since 2011 and is in charge of the firm’s professional practice since 2009.
 In this capacity, he presides over the Professional Practice Committee and is responsible for overseeing the firm’s compliance with the CPA professional standards.
 Mr. Renaud has also been involved as a board member of an early childhood centre.